-Urban Planners Program:
+Urban Planners Program (2009-2010)

 The East Asian Legal Studies Center, Shanghai Jiaotong University KoGuan Law School, and Shanghai Municipal Housing, Land and Resources Administration joined together to create the Seminar and Internship on Urban Planning and Real Estate Administration, informally called the "Urban Planners Program."
 The program was held October 16, 2009 to January 12, 2010.
 Its purpose was to give urban planners from Shanghai an opportunity to observe real estate administration and urban planning in the United States.
 Twenty urban planners from various Shanghai urban planning agencies came to Madison for the seminar.

-The seminar included four weeks of lectures in Madison and related activities; internships hosted by governmental offices, non-governmental organizations, and private companies; and observations in other cities.
+ships hosted by governmental offices, non-governmental organizations, and private companies; and observations in other cities.